 if there are to be cases in which a close question exists regarding whether the State has exceeded its constitutional authority in attempting to influence congressional action, this case is not one of them.
 In today's case the question is not close.
-Here the State attempts to intrude upon the relationship between the people and their congressional delegates by seeking to control or confine the discretion of those delegates, and the interference is not permissible.
+Here the State attempts to intrude upon the relationship between people and their the congressional delegates by seeking control to confine discretion the of those delegates, and the interference is not permissible.